pimcore/customer-data-framework/doc/02_Installation.md

 This section describes the installation of the Customer Management Framework and the first steps of configuration.

+> Please note that Customer Management Framework requires MariaDB as database.
+I currently will not work with default MySQL.

 ## Installation

 1) Add dependency for CMF to your composer.json and run composer update.